Cheap Sanitary Products

 Big brands often give out free samples, usually when they have a new product they want to promote.
 Snap them up when they're available, and use them to supplement your stock of sanitary products.

-We'll list these freebies when we spot 'em on our Supermarket Coupons page, alongside other coupons available for sanitary products and personal hygiene.
+We'll list any other freebies when we spot 'em on our Supermarket Coupons page, alongside coupons available for sanitary products and personal hygiene.
 Although it's generally cheaper to go unbranded, coupons can be a good way to save if you're keen to stick to a particular brand.

 There are a number of free smartphone apps to help you track your cycle, and predict when your next period is due.